Charlie had been missing for two days.

 When she’d lapped the last drop, she sat back on the bricks, slightly dizzy.
 The potion would guide her on the search through the neighborhood that night by strengthening the feline instincts given to her by The Falling Cat.
 Hopefully, enhanced abilities would lead her to Charlie.
 She couldn’t help but feel something terrible had happened, and she was determined to track him down before he got hurt.
 The potion would take its own toll on her body and mind, but her apprentice was worth the sacrifice.

 Smudge left the backyard with wobbling pawsteps.
 She walked between her house and the fence, which led into the front yard.
 She looked at the street with blurry eyes.
-Multi story suburban homes with generous, green front yards and towering trees lined the road.
+Multi-story suburban homes with generous, green front yards and towering trees lined the road.
 She made her way over to a bush near the street and sat beneath it, trying to clear the fuzziness from her mind.

 Her blue eyes glistened in the glow cast by a streetlight.
 Night air filtered in through her pink nose, and her sides moved gently as she breathed in the dark scent of the evening.

 Slowly, the spell began to work.
 Her feline senses increased, and mixed with each other.
 The sounds of small insects grew louder, prickling in her triangular ears, and colors began to shine in the darkness, illuminating areas where strong scents lingered in the midnight breeze.
 Faded figures, some on four and others on two legs, began to move about the neighborhood, tracing colored scent paths.
-The ghostly figures jittered and shook as they walked, bending with the evening breeze as it disturbed the scent trails.
+The ghostly figures jittered and shook as they walked, bending with the evening breeze as it disturbed their scent trails.

 After some time, a dusty, red van drove up the street and parked in front of the bush she hid beneath.
-The loud machine idled, tooting exhaust from its behind which layered the air with dark, swirling clouds of stink.
+The loud machine idled, tooting exhaust from its behind, which layered the air with dark, swirling clouds of stink.
 It was an acrid smell that threatened to burn her eyes.

 The man who sat behind the wheel of the van lit a cigarette and rolled the window down.
 The smell was even worse than the van.